tdoan5/ML5800/README.md

 #### 4. Remote access from your computer to Jupyter Notebook running on Erdos

-Next step, open your `browser` in your local computer and enter into address bar with `localPost` you chose in part 3:
+Next step, open your `browser` in your local computer and enter into the address bar with `localPost` you chose in step 3:

 ###### `localhost:localPort`

 It will ask you to put the `token` to access remotely to the notebook app on Erdos.

+**for example**

+If you chose `localPort` as 8880 in step 3, you enter `localhost:8880` into the address bar of the browser like below:

 <img src="https://github.com/tdoan5/ML5800/blob/master/localhost_8880.png" width="600" height="220">

-Go back to Erdos, copy the `token` and paste into your browser on your local computer.
+Go back to `Erdos`, copy the `token` and paste into your browser on your local computer.

 !Voila.

 **!Note:**

-When you're done, you can close Jupyter Notebook app on Erdos and the SSH tunnel from your computer.
+When you're done, remember to close Jupyter Notebook app on Erdos and the SSH tunnel from your computer.

 On Erdos: `ctrl + C` 2 times to close the notebook app and all kernels.